 Don’t get into the habit of carrying a balance on your card.
 Balances accrue interest, which means you pay more, in the end, for your purchases.
 However, to follow this rule you must be disciplined to only charge things on your credit that you have the cash to pay for.

 Sign up for all of the bonuses, rewards or special features that your card offers.
 Examples include cash back on every purchase or at certain retailers, airline or hotel points, frequent flier miles, and general credit card points.
 These rewards can be as good as cash and help you save on future purchases.
 Take advantage!

 Use the Robinhood app and Start Investing Your Money

 “An analysis by State Street’s Center for Applied Research found millennials are holding 40% of their portfolios (an incredibly high portion) in cash because of fears about the markets,” explains Faoye.
 “And according to a recent survey by Capital One ShareBuilder nearly 60% of millennials say they distrust financial markets.”

-“Young professionals are currently lacking or underinvested in the stock market.
-One word: Robinhood.
+“Millennials are currently lacking or underinvested in the stock market.
+This is a serious deterrent to building wealth One word: Robinhood.
 This fairly new tool is a super easy investment app created for millennials.
 The stock market is a huge component to wealth generation, saving for retirement, and achieving other financial goals.
 The Robinhood app (iPhone) allows users to trade stocks for free.
-Besides offering free trading, the app also doesn't require a minimum balance to open an account.
+Besides offering free trading, the app also doesn’t require a minimum balance to open an account.
 So someone could put in as little as $50 to $100 and start trading.”

 Femi Faoye is the CEO and Co-Founder of D.R.E.A.M.
 (Developing Responsible Economically Advanced Model-Citizens) a cutting-edge financial education and advocacy social-impact organization committed to empowering underrepresented, urban youth by equipping them with the essential knowledge for life’s challenging financial decisions.